fdellekart/PET-Toolbox-Comparison/NiftyPET/README.md

 The reconstruction is running inside a docker container.

 The following files/directories must be present inside the input directory:
-- mumap (Directory with MRAC mumaps)
+- mumap (Directory with pseudoCT mumaps)
 - hmumap.npz
 - listmode `.dcm` and `.bf` files
 - norm `.dcm` and `.bf` files